-Encryption means, changing plain text to cipher text using cryptography encryptography is the study of mathematical techniques related to of network security such as confidentiality, data integrity, entity encryption, and data origin authentication.
+Encryption means, changing plain text to cipher text using cryptography techniques, where cryptography is the study of mathematical techniques related to aspects of network security such as confidentiality, data integrity, entity authentication, and data origin authentication.

-Encryption is often touted as the ultimate weapon in the computer security It is not.
+Encryption is often touted as the ultimate weapon in the computer security wars.
+It is not.
 It is certainly a valuable tool toward an ultimate goal.
-Indeed, if comption is used improperly, it can hurt the real goals of the organization.
-Some spects of improper use are obvious.
-One must pick a strong enough cryptosystem for certaintion, or an enemy might cryptanalyze it.
-As cryptography techniques requires as a fundamental aspect, the key distribution center must be safeguarded, or all of certainties will be exposed.
+Indeed, if encryption is used improperly, it can hurt the real goals of the organization.
+Some aspects of improper use are obvious.
+One must pick a strong enough cryptosystem for the situation, or an enemy might cryptanalyze it.
+As cryptography techniques requires key as a fundamental aspect, the key distribution center must be safeguarded, or all of our secrets will be exposed.